Kod3c/FiveCrowns/README.md

 ## 🎨 Design

-The game features a beautiful purple and gold color scheme inspired by the Five Crowns brand:
+The game features a beautiful purple and gold color scheme inspired by the Wandering Wilds brand:

 - **Primary Purple**: `#7B3FF2` - Main brand color
 - **Royal Gold**: `#FFD700` - Accents and highlights